How To Treat Gum Recession

 - No scalpels.

-Pocket depth reduction, regeneration, and soft tissue graft are the three standard treatment options for gum recessions.
+Pocket depth reduction, regeneration, soft tissue graft, and the Pinhole Surgical Technique are the three standard treatment options for gum recessions.

 Start your day